Spives-Inc/spives-be-node/README.md

 4. SECRET_KEY:
     * Keep the `SECRET_KEY` confidential.
 It’s used for cryptographic signing and should never be shared or exposed.
     * Generate a strong, random `SECRET_KEY` during project setup.
+    * To Generate a New `SECRET_KEY` in Django, follow the instructions provided on this website: (<https://www.makeuseof.com/django-secret-key-generate-new/>)

 5. Authorization and Authentication:
     * Implement robust authorization and authentication mechanisms.
 Use Django’s built-in features like user authentication, permissions, and groups.